false9striker/MAMA/README.md

 #### Running the application ####

+Start the MongoDB database and keep it running at localhost default port.

 From the command prompt run - `node app.js` .
 You should be able to see a sign in page at [http://localhost:3000/](http://localhost:3000/)